codekanhaiya/Vocana/README.md

-# 🌐 VOCANA - Multi-Language Translation App
+# 🌐 Vocana - Multi-Language Translation App

-**VOCANA** is a full-stack AI-powered application that translates text between 60+ languages using Facebook's M2M100 model.
+**Vocana** is a full-stack AI-powered application that translates text between 60+ languages using Facebook's M2M100 model.
 Built with **FastAPI** for the backend and **React** for the frontend, VOCANA provides a fast, efficient, and intuitive platform for real-time translation.

 ---